-Treatment for vaginal cancer
+Treatment of vaginal cancer

 Treatment depends on a number of different factors including your general health, the size and stage of the cancer, and whether it has spread to other parts of your body.

-- Surgery – the vagina and surrounding tissues may need to be removed.
+- surgery – the vagina and surrounding tissues may need to be removed.
 The surgeons can create an artificial vagina using tissue from elsewhere in the body, such as the thigh, so that you can still have sexual intercourse.
 A radical hysterectomy may also be needed (the uterus, cervix, ovaries and fallopian tubes are removed, along with associated lymph nodes and the top end of the vagina).
-If the cancer has spread to other pelvic organs, such as the bladder or rectum, surgery will be required to remove the diseased tissues or organs.
+If the cancer has spread to other pelvic organs, such as the bladder or rectum, surgery will be required to remove the diseased tissues or organs

-- Radiation therapy – is the use of precisely targeted x-rays to kill cancer cells.
+- radiation therapy – is the use of precisely targeted x-rays to kill cancer cells

-- Internal radiation therapy (brachytherapy) – radioactive material is surgically implanted into the tumour or nearby.
+- internal radiation therapy (brachytherapy) – radioactive material is surgically implanted into the tumour or nearby.

 When a cure for vaginal cancer isn't possible